 The David Dore Mentorship Fund provides an opportunity for a Skate Canada skater, coach, official, volunteer and/or an administrator/staff at a club, section or national level to develop leadership skills with the goal of enhancing Skate Canada’s leadership depth.
 Candidates must demonstrate the potential to be positive and contributing leaders in the sport of figure skating within Canada.

-The selected candidate will attend the Skate Canada Ice Summit from May 24-26, 2018 in Calgary, Alberta, including:
+The selected candidate will attend the Skate Canada Ice Summit from May 23-25, 2019 in Ottawa, Ontario, including:

 - Thursday & Friday workshops